Sardinian Action Party: History

-In the 2009 regional election the PSd'Az joined the centre-right coalition, provoking the split of the party's left that formed the Red Moors.
+In the 2009 regional election, the PSd'Az joined the centre-right coalition, provoking the split of the party's left that formed the Red Moors.
 Cappellacci won and the PSd'Az won 4.3% of the vote (having its strongholds in the traditionally left-wing Provinces of Nuoro and Carbonia-Iglesias, where it gained 7.5 and 7.1%, respectively) and four regional councillors plus one (Giacomo Sanna) elected in Cappellacci's regional list.
 The Red Moors won 2.5% and one councillor.
 In the 2010 provincial elections the party was strongest in Nuoro (12.8%), Sassari (6.9%), Olbia-Tempio (6.7%) and Cagliari (6.4%).

-In 2013 the PSd'Az broke with Cappellacci and the centre-right, but re-joined the coalition in time for the 2014 regional election.
-In the election Cappellacci was defeated and the PSd'Az won 4.7% of the vote and two regional councillors.
+In 2013, the PSd'Az broke with Cappellacci and the centre-right, but re-joined the coalition in time for the 2014 regional election.
+In the election, Cappellacci was defeated and the PSd'Az won 4.7% of the vote and two regional councillors.

-In the run-up of the 2018 general election the party formed once again an electoral pact with the Northern League, which presented itself as "League" all around the country.
+In the run-up of the 2018 general election, the party formed once again an electoral pact with the Northern League, which presented itself as "League" all around the country.
 The alliance managed to get 10.8% of the vote and Christian Solinas, leader of the PSd'Az, was elected to the Senate, while Guido De Martini, a local activist of the League, was elected to the Chamber.
 This marked the return of the PSd'Az to the Italian Parliament after 22 years.
-In August 2018 the party was suspended from the European Free Alliance because of its alliance with the League.
+In August 2018, the party was suspended from the European Free Alliance because of its alliance with the League.

-In the 2019 regional election Solinas was elected President of Sardinia with 47.8% of the vote, while the PSd'Az won 9.9%.
+In the 2019 regional election, Solinas was elected President of Sardinia with 47.8% of the vote, while the PSd'Az won 9.9%.

+In the 2024 regional election, Solinas did not stand for re-election and the centre-right lost the election, with the PSd'Az reduced to 5.4% and three regional councillors.
+After the election, Solinas was re-elected as its leader during a congress.
+As a result, two regional councillors out of three left the party.
+In September, all three PSd'Az elects joined Forza Italia.